1 : to bring into domestic use : ADOPT

 4.7 Million people suffer from dog bites each year.
 Children make up more than 75% of all dog bite victims.

-If you don’t have children, you have a responsibility to find some and introduce your puppy to them.
+If you don’t have children, make a point to find some and introduce your puppy to them.
+Even from a safe distance, this is a great socialization goal.
 You need to ensure that your puppy learns about kids.
 Teach him how to behave around children.
-If you have kids, you need to teach them the acceptable way to handle and interact with the puppy.
+If you have kids, you need to teach them an acceptable way to handle and interact with the puppy.

 Children have a way of bringing out the beast in our dogs.
 They move erratically and screech and shout.
 Puppies want to chase, jump up, and grab.
 A child’s energy excites puppies.
 Kids can also be very rough with animals.
 Be sure that your children (or any children that are involved with your puppy) are 100% supervised by a responsible adult.
-It is unfair for a dog to suffer the wrath of a child who shouts commands and yanks his leash, or otherwise torments the puppy.
+It is unfair for a dog to suffer the wrath of a child who shouts and yanks his leash, or handles the puppy roughly.

 The family dog (of the victim) causes over 40% of injuries.
 The face, head, and neck area are the most frequent sites of injury.

 Use a calm, quiet intonation with the puppy.

 Use a gentle hand when handling the pup or the leash, collar, or harness.